 - Use humour – trying to be funny is very risky.
 You might think what you are writing is witty and hilarious and will make you stand out from the crowd, but you simply can’t predict that the university will find it so.
 If they think that you aren’t taking the process seriously enough this could massively backfire – is it worth it?

 Before you start writing your personal statement

-Tailor your personal statement to your institutions
+Tailor your personal statement to your institution

 Take your time to research each university you are applying for, gain a thorough understanding of what the course is about and really think about why you are applying.